-The US economy is under a very dark cloud this year.
-Consumer sentiment is declining, inflation numbers are grim, and falling consumer sentiment.
-Last week’s Federal Open Market Committee press conference saw Jay Powell, chairman of the Federal Reserve, optimistic that the Fed could bring down inflation.
-It is unlikely that this will be the case.
-The February Consumer Price Index (CPI), which measured inflation at 7.9% annually, came in at 7.9%.
+This year, the US economy has been under a dark cloud..
+The consumer sentiment is falling, the inflation figures are grim and there’s a decline in the consumer sentiment.
+Last week’s Federal Open Market Jay Powell, the chairman of the Federal Reserve in a committee press conference, was confident that the Fed can bring down inflation.
+This is unlikely to happen.
+The Consumer Price Index (CPI) for February, which measures the inflation rate at 7.9% annually came in at 7.9%.

-This is an increase from 7.5% in January and 7% in December 2021.
-CPI is expected to rise in March, as the Producers Price Index (PPI) broke at 10%.
-Real inflation is likely to be much higher than 7.9%, consistent with the assertions made.
-If calculated in the same manner as CPI in the 70s, it would probably be somewhere around 16%.
+This represents an increase of 7.5% from January 2021 and 7% from December 2021.
+CPI is predicted to increase in March after the Producers Price Index (PPI), which broke 10%, was released.
+As stated, the real inflation rate is much higher than 7.9%.
+If it were calculated the same way as the CPI of the 1970s, the figure would be around 16%.

-The Fed is unlikely to be able to control inflation with interest increases anytime soon.
-There are strong reasons to believe this.
-The Fed has needed to raise rates as high as the inflation rate to reverse the Great Inflation.
-This could take years to complete with CPI at 7.9%, Fed raising Federal Funds Rate by 25 basis points each quarter, and Fed raising the Federal Funds Rate by 25 basis points every quarter.
-Powell claimed that most of the inflation was due to logistics bottlenecks and demand.
-This is fair.
-Powell stated that he anticipated higher prices to cause a temper in demand, theoretically bringing down inflation.
+The Fed is unlikely ever to be able, with increasing interest rates, to control inflation anytime soon.
+This is a strong belief.
+It was necessary for the Fed to raise interest rates at least as high as inflation to reverse the Great Inflation.
+With CPI at 7,9% and Fed increasing Federal Funds rate by 25 basis point each quarter, this could take many years.
+Powell claimed the main cause of inflation is due to demand and logistic bottlenecks.
+It’s fair.
+Powell said that he expected higher prices to temper demand, theoretically bringing inflation down.

-Jeff Gundlach from DoubleLine believes that we will see 10% inflation before reaching 7.5% at the end of the year.
-Since 2017, Greg Jensen and Ray Dalio from Bridgewater have forecasted a new era in stagflation.
-There is no change.
-Fidelity’s Jurrientimmer expects inflation to moderate sharply to end at 3-4 %.
-This is highly unlikely, I think.
-Jan Hatzius, Goldman Sachs’s chief inflation officer, leads the charge.
-Hatzius predicted a sharp downward trajectory for inflation last year.
+Jeff Gundlach, from DoubleLine, believes that inflation will reach 10% before it reaches 7.5% by the end of this year.
+Since 2017, Greg Jensen from Bridgewater and Ray Dalio of Bridgewater have predicted a new era for stagflation.
+It is the same.
+Fidelity’s Jurrientimmer believes that inflation will drop sharply and end up at 3-4 %.
+I find this highly unlikely.
+Jan Hatzius leads the charge.
+Hatzius forecasted a steep decline in inflation last year.

-TIPP Economic Optimism Index continues to point downward.
-The Empire State Manufacturing Survey is a leading indicator for GDP growth, and it is also showing a decline.
+TIPP Economic Optimism Index is continuing to show a downward trend.
+Empire State Manufacturing Survey, a leading indicator of GDP growth, is also showing a decrease.

 Financial advisors and investors should take note that the US 10YR yield went over 2% which is over the average S&P 500 dividend.
-Bonds are getting crushed, but we think investors will start moving out of equities into higher-paying conservative investments such as CDs.
+We think that investors will begin to move away from equities and into more conservative, higher-paying investments like CDs.

-This week although oil prices lost some ground due to volatility, they have not fallen.
-These sessions have been turbulent, with violent daily movements up and down.
-Operators closely monitor the talks between the Russian and Ukrainian delegations to see if there is any sign of appeasement, which would be a signal of a decrease in prices.
-Prices are currently above the USD 100 threshold at the global reference Brent (USD 107) or WTI (USD104) prices.
-The supply remains tight.
-This prompts the International Energy Agency to ask OPEC countries for significant increases in production at their next monthly summit.
-The cartel is not influenced by this demand for production and will continue to follow its plan of gradually increasing production quotas.
+The oil price has not dropped this week, despite the fact that it was volatile.
+These sessions have seen violent daily ups and downs.
+Operators closely watch the talks between Russian and Ukrainian delegations to determine if they show any signs of appeasement.
+This would indicate a drop in prices.
+The prices are above USD 100 at global Brent (USD 107) and WTI (USD 104).
+The supply is still tight.
+The International Energy Agency has asked OPEC to increase production significantly at the next monthly summit.
+This demand for production will not influence the cartel, which will continue its plan to gradually increase production quotas.